 By Brent Kendall

-Oral arguments in the bank records case will likely take place in April, with a decision expected by the end of June.
+The Supreme Court likely will hear oral arguments in April, with a decision expected by the end of June.

 Subscribe to WSJ: http://online.wsj.com?mod=djnwires

 (END) Dow Jones Newswires

 January 10, 2014 15:34 ET (20:34 GMT)Copyright (c) 2014 Dow Jones & Company, Inc.

 |Teva Announces Favorable Court Ruling in AZILECT® Patent Infringement Litigation Against Mylan ()|

 |Supreme Court to Consider Worker Pay for Security Screenings -- Update ()|